-Transfer credits from other approved or accredited postsecondary institutions may be accepted for up to one-half of the instructional requirements in each area for a maximum of one-half the total credit hours requirement, or 4,000 clock-hours, to be determined prior to admission to this school.
+Transfer credits from other approved or accredited postsecondary institutions may be accepted for up to one-half of the instructional requirements in each area for a maximum of one-half the total credit hours requirement, or 4,000 clock-hours, to be determined prior to admission to this school at no cost to the student.
 SLTP reserves the right to accept or reject credit earned or attempted at other institutions.
+SLTP does not have an articulation agreement with any other vocational program, any college, or any university.